 ‘You’ have been killed by werewolves and will have to watch painfully when ‘dawn’ breaks, as your friends try to figure out which of you is far from human.
 Sounds familiar?

 If it does (and it should!), did you know that, for the endless fun, frustration, and many sleepless nights you’ve had playing Werewolf or its counterparts…you have a psychology student to thank?

 Mafia was born when Dimitry Davidoff, then a student at Moscow State University, had to condense two years of university research into something easy for his high school students to understand.
 The game spread like wildfire, travelling way from Russian school dormitories to around the world.

 So, a popular parlour game we play actually started out as a psychology teaching tool!
 Surprised?

 If you are, you shouldn’t be: psychology, the scientific study of behaviour and the human mind, is immensely multidisciplinary and transferable!
-Not all psychology graduates go on to become practicing psychologists or psychiatrists, both of which require a masters in psychology (plus medical school for the latter).
-Instead, they find work in various fields that let them apply their knowledge to their advantage— basically, any field that involves human interaction and insights into it.
+Not all psychology graduates go on to become practising psychologists or psychiatrists, both of which require a masters in psychology (plus medical school for the latter).
+Instead, they find work in various fields that let them apply their knowledge to their advantage—basically, any field that involves human interaction and insights into it.

 Where, oh where, have all the psych majors gone?

 Into the technology industry, for one!
-Many immediately associate Mark Zuckerberg with computer science by association, because surely the co-founder of Facebook would have did something tech, right?
+Many immediately associate Mark Zuckerberg with computer science by association, because surely the co-founder of Facebook would have done something tech, right?

 Well, they’re only half right…because Zuckerberg was a double major in both Psychology and Computer Science during his short-lived stint at Harvard!
 In fact, he has acknowledged both fields of knowledge as instrumental in Facebook’s creation and continued success.